-- Pexpect (or pxssh) - ZMQ (or PyZMQ, the python version of ØMQ).
+- Pexpect (or pxssh) - ZMQ (or PyZMQ, the python version ofØMQ).

-Certain advanced modules may contain dependencies that will be noted when they are used; for example Tensorflow for the tflow module or matplotlib for the plotting modules.
+Certain advanced modules may contain dependencies that will be noted when they are used; for example Tensorflow for the tflow module or matplotlib (version > 1.5.0) for the plotting modules.